BabyChouSr/SRC-Hacks-II/README.md

 It detects images from different foods and analyzes them through databases to determine the effects of certain foods as well as translates the text into English for the reader.
 ## How we built it
 It utilizes Google Cloud Platform API and detects images and analyzes the words on it.
 We also utilized Google's Text-Translate API to convert the languages.
-We then utilize a database in order to classify the ingredients in different categories regarding the different possible effects such as cancer, diabetes, headaches, etc.
+We utilize a webscraper to search up the dishes on the internet and outputs the ingredients.
-After that, we utilized Flask in order to link the website with the frontend (html,js,css) with the backend (python).
+We used Flask in order to link the website with the frontend (html,js,css) with the backend (python).
 This way, many others can utilize our application.
 ## Challenges we ran into
 We ran into some problems regarding the creation of the app.
 ## Accomplishments that we're proud of